 The actual definition of an optical illusion is the “dissociation between the physical reality and the objective perception of an object/event.”
 By and large, most optical illusions are tricks that arrive due to how our vision works or how our brain processes visual information.
-As a result, there are a multitude of illusions that can trick our brain into thinking something’s going on when it really isn’t.
+As a result, there are a multitude of illusions that can play tricks on our brain, to make it think something’s going on when it really isn’t.

 By Nobuyuki Kayahara - Procreo Flash Design Laboratory, Wikipedia Commons.

 This one caught popular imagination and has spread like wildfire on the internet since 2003.
 Nobuyuki Kayahara is a web designer from Japan who came up with her.
 An urban legend quickly sprung up that it is a brain test.
-If she spins clockwise, it’s said, you’re right-brained, and counterclockwise, you’re left-brained.
+If she spins clockwise, it’s said, you’re right-brained, and if counterclockwise then it speaks to your left brain.
 But it’s false.
-The Spinning Dancer wasn’t designed with any particular neuroscience in mind.
+The Spinning Dancer wasn’t designed by researchers with any particular neuroscience in mind.

 3. Moving Dots

 Zoetropes were pre-cinema toys popular in the 19th century which gave the user the impression that the image was moving.
-These take advantage of what’s known as the phi phenomenon, which allows our brain to bridge the gap between still images, creating the illusion of motion.
+These pictures, separated by vertical lines, take advantage of what’s known as the phi phenomenon, which allows our brain to bridge the gap between still images, creating the illusion of motion.

-Engineering professor Dr. Kokichi Sugihara at Meji University in Japan, is the creator of this mind-blowing illusion.
-It came in second place last year in the best illusions contest, but much more recently grew into a sensation on Reddit.
-I could explain it to you.
-But this video does a better job:
+Engineering professor Dr. Kokichi Sugihara at Meji University in Japan, is the creator of this incredible illusion.
+It came in second place last year in the best illusions contest, but much more recently grew into a sensation on Reddit, Facebook and Twitter.
+I could explain it to you, but this video does a better job:

-Illusions fill us with a sense of wonder, that momentary buzz of coming face-to-face with the bizarre.
-They’re also humbling, in a way, reminding us of our subjectivity and the limitations of our perceptions.
+There are many different types of Illusions, and they all fill us with a sense of wonder, that momentary buzz of coming face-to-face with the bizarre.
+They’re also humbling, in a way, reminding us of our subjectivity and the limitations of our perceptions, and ability to see the true image.
 It’s only through intellectual rigor and scientific understanding that we can fully transcend them and by doing so, get a better sense of how our vision and brain works.